Dai-ww/Personal-info/slides.md

 - 🎨 I’m interested in JavaScript
 - 🌱 Currently learning in REACT
-- 🧑‍💻 I’m looking to collaborate on Shanghai
+- 🧑‍💻 I’m looking to collaborate on WuHan

 ---